 Whilst there are many more benefits than just anti-aging, the exercises do promote healthier-looking skin.
 The skin naturally sags over time when fatty pads under the skin begin to thin.
 As the pads age, their connections loosen and gravity draws them downward, leaving cheeks looking hollowed and areas prone to drooping.

-The New York Times recently uncovered a Northwestern University study in which 27 women between the ages of 40 to 65 performed 30 minutes of facial exercises every day for eight weeks.
+In 2018, Northwestern University researchers studied 27 women between the ages of 40 to 65 who performed 30 minutes of facial exercises every day for eight weeks.
 After the initial eight weeks, the women performed the facial exercises three to four days a week for the remaining 12 weeks.
 The dermatologists noticed improvements in the fullness of the women’s cheeks and estimated that the women on average looked three years younger in the photographs taken at the end of the study.

-To find out more before I headed to a facial exercising class, I talked to Melissa Murphy, a face yoga instructor and yoga teacher of 15 years.
-Murphy became interested in face yoga when her dentist told her she was grinding her teeth.
-She was surprised that as a yoga teacher, she was so tense.
+To find out more before I headed to a facial exercising class, I talked to Melissa Murphy, who first became interested in face yoga when her dentist told her she was grinding her teeth.
+She was surprised that, despite being a yoga teacher, she was so tense.
 “I had been to a face yoga taster session run by Danielle Collins at the Yoga Show in London, 2009, and went on to set up my own class in 2014,” she says.

 Murphy says facial exercise can impact our health and bodies.
 “The head and face contain most of our major sense organs—the eyes, ears, nose, mouth, and skin,” she explains.
 “They’re inextricably linked to the whole body.
 Position yourself in front of a mirror so you can see your face and neck.
 Put your lower jaw forward gently so the teeth show and lightly press the teeth upwards.